HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 This is a demake of Fire Emblem Echoes: Shadows of Valentia on the GBA.
 It includes reworked maps and a few new characters, as well as a few changes to the writing and game mechanics.
 Otherwise, it is largely faithful to the original games.
 The base game is FE8U.

-Currently playable through Act 4, with 43 story maps, 1 gaiden chapter, and 8 repeatable maps.
+Currently playable through all 5 acts, with 46 story maps, 1 gaiden chapter, and 8 repeatable maps.

 Specifically: